Line profiles¶

 Voigt-Quad¶

 Voigt-Quad is the Voigt obtained using the Guass-Hermite quadrature integrations.
 An analytical integration of the Lorentzian is used for the average contribution for each bin.
-The effect of the line truncation with offset parameter is folded back into the main part using the analytical expression.
+The effect of the line truncation with cutoff parameter is folded back into the main part using the analytical expression.
 The line guarantees the area to conserve.

 Example